 Our Logo

-Alas, an impossible task! – Instead we chose to pick symbols representing the three focal points of the members’ scholarship: Soviet art, Russian avant-garde, and Imperial Russian art.
+Alas, an impossible task! – Instead we chose to pick symbols representing the three focal points of the members’ scholarship: Soviet art, the so-called Russian avant-garde, and Imperial Russian art.

 Crowning the five towers of the Moscow Kremlin since the 1930s, the red star became a symbol for Soviet Russia.
 Likewise, a red star embodies Soviet art in our logo.